linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Valuation Models Routledge.md

 Earnings_{t} = FCF_{t} - i_{t} + Investment_{t} + Additional\ accruals_{t},
 $$

 where $i_{t}$ is accrued net interest expense.
 So the investment that was so troubling in the Starbucks' example is added back to free cash flow, along with added accruals for non-cash flows (sales on credit, accrued expenses, pension liabilities, depreciation, and the like).
-Corresponding, the investment and additional accruals are added to the balance sheet as net operating assets, NOA:
+Correspondingly, the investment and additional accruals are added to the balance sheet as net operating assets, NOA:

 $$
 Change\ In\ OA_{t} = Investment_{t} + Additional\ accruals_{t}
 $$

-The balance sheet is thus comprised of net operating assets involved in the business and net debt involved in the financing of the business, with the difference, the book value of equity,  $B$ , governed by the balance sheet equation:
+The balance sheet is thus comprised of net operating assets involved in the business and net debt involved in the financing of the business, with the difference, the book value of equity, $B$, governed by the balance sheet equation:

 $$
 B_{t} = NOA_{t} - ND_{t}.